Name Change for Non Citizens

-Our kits provide the forms you need to change your name, instructions on how to complete the form and help you through the name change process.
-Personalized kits also provide name change requests created in your name and addressed to each of your nominated companies.
-If any of your nominated organisations have a special name change form we also provide it.
-All you need to do is print, sign, add supporting documents where indicated and post.
+Our kits provide forms, letters and emails you need to send out so your records will be updated after changing your name.
+It includes instructions on how to complete each form and help you through the name change process.
+Onec you have your legal name change certifricate all you need to do is print, sign, add supporting documents where indicated and post.
 If you don’t have access to a printer you should purchase the Premium hard copy kit.

 Booking international flights

 One bit of advice we can provide is to be careful when booking international travel!
 You should only book flights under the name that currently appears in your passport, even if your intention is to change it.
 Complications can arise if your application is delayed or rejected and you have a booking under a name that has never legally been yours.
 Airlines usually re-issue tickets in your new name if you provide a statutory declaration and evidence of your prior name and current name (your old and new passport).
 However, airlines will not let you change the name on your ticket to any name that has not appeared on a previous or current passport.